oukoutdam/yoyaku_janken/README.md

 - [ ] add dialog box to show how to share
 - [ ] add cacheing to make it easier to go to previous rooms
 - [ ] add winner counter on results page for better readability
+- [ ] add a how-to modal to show how to use the app